acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 1. *Benjamin* casts a spell to damage 4 Drow by 1 HP and the Shrieker, killing it.
 The shrieks thankfully fade.
 2. *CoralKing* Teleports to the top of the highest mound and swings at the nearest Drow with his staff, doing 27 HP damage.
 3. *Tasbros* casts a Fireball but gets Counterspelled.
 4. *Tysnera* casts Fireball at 5th level and lands 42 HP damage to the Drow, staggering them.
+Many are wearing burning cloaks.
 5. *Viker* casts Firewall and does 18 HP damage on 5 Drow Elite Warriors.
 6. *Wulrif* uses 2 Sorcery points and Quickens Sickening Radiance on the Drow, followed by Eldritch Blast on *Mistress Ilvarra*, which pushes her backwards 10 feet.
 7. *Calmul* shoots a Drider with his musket, because he doesn't like giant Spider-things.
-8. I move forward 20 ft, cast Searing Smite, and ready my action.
-If I am attacked within 5 ft, I will counterattack twice with my Great Sword.
+8. I move forward 20 feet, cast Searing Smite, and ready my action.
+If I am attacked within 5 feet, I will counterattack twice with my Great Sword.
 A Drow Elite Warrior obliges me and I slip his strikes, countering for 31 HP damage.
 9. *Droki* sneaks up behind *Wulrif* and backstabs him for 57 HP damage! *Droki* then disappears in a globe of Darkness.
 The enemies move in to surround me and *Benjamin*.
 They do 38 HP damage to me and a significant amount to *Benjamin*.
 They attack *Viker* for 20 HP damage. *Geral* is attacked and so is *CoralKing*, who gets hit for 22 HP damage.
 10. *Avren* casts Dispel Magic and the Darkness goes away!
 11. A Priestess casts Mass Cure Wounds on their forces. *Mistress Ilvarra* Dispels *Viker*’s Wall of Fire, which is burning up her warriors.
 I get 26 HP damage and so does *Tysnera*.
 Simultaneously, tentacles and noxious green fumes erupt around us, holding us in place and choking us for a ton of damage.